fleschutz/PowerShell/Docs/open-onedrive-folder.md

 ## open-onedrive-folder.ps1 - Opens the user's OneDrive folder

-This script opens the user's OneDrive folder.
+This script launches Microsoft OneDrive with the user's OneDrive folder.

 ## Parameters
 ```powershell